lucisaldanha/facerecognitionapp/README.md

 - Check if the input image has a face, which will have a box over it
 - Sign Out

-### `Where we are at`
+### `State we are at`

-So far: the API is working, we do get a response from API and are able to console.log response.
-Button and Input work.
-Website gives bounding box over the image, on top of the face.
-API works.
+So far: the API is working, able to recognize faces over an image in our website.
+However, our website gives a bounding box over the image, on top of one face.

 All buttons and links are working properly, directing the user to Sign In, Register, and Home.

 ### `Next steps`

+We need to work on being able to have multiple bounding boxes over the image faces.

 We need to create our Server.